K1S0/Casper-The-Friendly-Hackathon-/README.md

 5- Delegation and Undelegation on the Casper Testnet

 We are going to use the cspr.live user interface to delegate and undelegate 10 CSPR to a Casper Testnet validator.
-The account (011178.....41d0c) will be our delegator/undelegator and the chosen validator will be 017d9.....2009e.
+The account (011178.....41d0c) will be our delegator/undelegator and the chosen validator will be this one 017d96b9a63abcb61c870a4f55187a0a7ac24096bdb5fc585c12a686a4d892009e .